 This sheet is about exposure to COVID-19 mRNA vaccines in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This information is based on published research.
+It should not take the place of medical care and advice from your healthcare provider.

 What is COVID-19?